AyrtonStout/Bamboo/README.txt

- (Crit chance has been increased to make this more easily seen) -Floating text from crits now appear in yellow text -Critical hits now have a shaking effect on the combat text
+ (Crit chance has been increased to make this more easily seen) -Floating text from crits now appear in yellow text -Critical hits now have a shaking effect on the combat text -Characters are now able to miss with a base miss chance of 15% -Missed attacks are reflected in white text

 v0.36
 -Player can now target their own party members for attacks